Last updated on .

 Ilkhanid Period

-I don’t have any photos of the gallery covering the Ilkhanid period.
-They were of Mongol descent and founded by Hulagu Khan (c.
-1217-1265), the grandson of Genghis Khan (c.
-1162-1227).
-Their empire stretched from Central Anatolia in the west to present-day Afghanistan and Pakistan in the east, and from the Persian Gulf in the south to the Caucasus and Central Asia in the north.
+The Ilkhanid gallery features artifacts from a Mongol dynasty founded by Hulagu Khan (c.
+1217–1265), the grandson of Genghis Khan (c.
+1162–1227).
+Their empire extended from Central Anatolia in the west to present-day Afghanistan and Pakistan in the east, and from the Persian Gulf in the south to the Caucasus and Central Asia in the north.
+I don’t have any photos of this gallery

 Timurid Period

-The Timurid period follows in the tenth gallery.
-They were a Turco-Mongol empire stretching from Eastern Anatolia in the west into northern India in the east, and the Persian Gulf in the south to the Caucasus and Central Asia in the north.
-The empire was founded by Timur (1336-1405), who regarded himself as the heir of Genghis Khan, and lasted from 1370 to 1507.
+The tenth gallery covers the Timurid period, a Turco-Mongol empire that stretched from Eastern Anatolia in the west to northern India in the east, and from the Persian Gulf in the south to the Caucasus and Central Asia in the north.
+The empire was founded by Timur (1336–1405), who considered himself the heir of Genghis Khan, and lasted from 1370 to 1507.

 Timurid Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey